Get started with Nextflow on Verily Workbench

 Edit the nextflow configuration file

 Then, still in the rnaseq-nf directory, edit the nextflow.config file as follows.
 Replace the gls entry with the following snippet.
-Edit the workDir line to replace <your_bucket_resource_name> with the name of the GCS bucket resource you created.
+Edit the workDir line to replace <your_bucket_resource_name> with the name of the Cloud Storage bucket resource you created.

 As you’ll see below, you will run the Nextflow pipeline via wb, and wb will substitute the correct values for the environment variables in the config before it runs.